The Incident (1967 film): Subway locations

 The New York City Transit Authority denied permission to film on its property, including background shots, but the filmmakers shot them anyway.
 In order to get the necessary footage, cinematographer Gerald Hirschfeld and his son rode the subway and surreptitiously shot the moving background with a camera hidden in a cardboard box.

 The outdoor scenes of the train were filmed on and around the Bronx section of the now demolished IRT Third Avenue Line.

-Hirschfeld said in an interview that he filmed in black and white in order to get "the most realistic style of photography possible"; test shots were taken in muted color but they were deemed a distraction from the desired "somber" effect.
+Hirschfeld said in an interview that he filmed in black and white in order to get "the most realistic style of photography possible"; test shots were taken in muted color, but they were deemed a distraction from the desired "somber" effect.

 All scenes inside the subway car were filmed in a studio mockup of IRT World's Fair Lo-V #5674.
 The producers contacted St. Louis Car Co. for original blueprints of the car and reproduced it.
 Lights were mounted along the car exterior and illuminated sequentially to simulate a speed of 30 mph.
 Subway footage was filmed by concealing the cameras inside bags.
 Police became suspicious when they heard whirring sounds inside the bags.

 Reception

+Bosley Crowther wrote, in the New York Times: "An image of the New York cliff-dweller as a timid and cowed creature who hasn't the gumption or audacity to defend himself against the depredations and annoyances of the petty criminals in our midst is inflated to appalling proprtions in the melodrama 'The Incident'....No fewer than 15 people...allow themselves to be bullied and maltreated by two drunken hoodlums....And not one of them really rises up and lets these vermin have it until the train is just about passing 59th Street....Climbing aboard at the various stations as the noticeably untended and unpatrolled train makes its way south are a tired and quarreling Jewish couple...a young married couple and their sleeping child...a Bronx soldier and his corn-belt buddy...another married couple...and the Negro racist and his wife.
+There are also a homosexual...an aging alcoholic on the mend...and a couple of others....Too many times one is reminded by little cliches or big gaucheries that these are only actors, and that anyone could make a break and escape when the doors are opened....Mr.
+Peerce...is following a pattern that narrows to a single track of menace, which soon becomes monotonous.
+The only question is who will be the hero.
+You guess which."

-On Rotten Tomatoes the film holds an approval rating of 88% based on eight reviews, with an average rating of 7.5/10.
+On Rotten Tomatoes, the film holds an approval rating of 88% based on eight reviews, with an average rating of 7.5/10.